ronny38/SCSLengthStatistics/README.md

 dist_for_n(<Strand Length>)
 ```

-It is also possible to show the normal distribution function, that matches the SCS mean
+For comparison, it is also possible to present (alongside the resulted distribution) the normal distribution function that matches the SCS mean
 and variance of the specified strand length, by adding "TRUE".
 For example:
 ```